Go Forth…

 Sunday Readings from a Missionary Perspective

-Become the Eucharist – Missionary Commentary for Sunday, June 22
+Living into the Paschal Mystery – Missionary Commentary for Sunday, September 14

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aenean dolor erat, efficitur sed est quis, blandit mollis ligula.
 Interdum et malesuada fames ac ante ipsum primis in faucibus.
 Mauris vitae eleifend mi.